MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

   For example, wrap the string in a pair of caret characters (`^`).

   Wrapping a string instantly reveals truncations in the product user interface because the delimiter is missing.
-  Concatenations will also be revealed by the occurrence of paired delimiters embedded in the displayed text.
+  Concatenations will also be revealed by paired delimiters embedded in the displayed text.

+- Add a unique identifier so that you can easily locate the resource in the source.
+  The identifier can be a hash of the resource identifier or some other data to uniquely identify the resource.

 ## Pseudotranslation tools

-Pseudotranslation is supported by the [Multilingual App Toolkit Editor](https://developer.microsoft.com/en-us/windows/downloads/multilingual-app-toolkit/).
+Pseudotranslation is supported by the [Multilingual App Toolkit Editor](https://developer.microsoft.com/windows/downloads/multilingual-app-toolkit/).
-Commercial and open source localization tools may provide an option for pseudotranslation.
+Commercial and open source localization tools may also provide an option for pseudotranslation.

 ## Pseudo locales